nicc777/kubernetes-cicd-lab-local/task_02_deploy_argocd_in_kubernetes.md

 ## Web Browser Proxy Configuration

-For the LAB environment, it is recommended you use a separate browser profile.
+For the LAB environment, it is recommended you use a separate browser profile ([Firefox Documentation on Profiles](https://support.mozilla.org/en-US/kb/profile-manager-create-remove-switch-firefox-profiles)).

 In Firefox, the proxy settings should be the following: